 Adopting a WFPB diet may be an effective tool in managing and reducing your risk of developing diabetes.

-Summary Following a whole-foods, plant-based diet may reduce your risk of developing heart disease, certain cancers, cognitive decline and diabetes.
+Following a whole-foods, plant-based diet may reduce your risk of developing heart disease, certain cancers, cognitive decline, and diabetes.

 Switching to a plant-based diet not only benefits your health — it can help protect the environment, as well.

-People who follow plant-based diets tend to have smaller environmental footprints.
+People who follow plant-based diets may have smaller environmental footprints.

 Adopting sustainable eating habits can help reduce greenhouse gas emissions, water consumption and land used for factory farming, which are all factors in global warming and environmental degradation.